 Raymond talks about the importance of music and the value of an academic setting where Appalachian music is studied.
 Transcript

 As President of Morehead State University, Wayne Andrews presided over the opening of the new Traditional Music School in 2012, which offers the first traditional music Bachelor’s Degree in Kentucky.
-Dr. Andrews was Raymond McClain's student before coming to Kentucky
+Dr. Andrews was Raymond McLain's student before coming to Kentucky

 His interview contains segments with the school’s director, Raymond McLain, who demonstrates the banjo and sings a duet with Dr. Andrews.
 Transcript Video